Minimal GRUB Customization Without grub-customizer

 Troubleshooting: Emergency Shell Recovery

 If you see “You are now being dropped into an emergency shell”, this means initramfs failed to mount your root filesystem.
-Follow these steps:
+Fix it quickly by following these steps:

 1. Identify Root Partition